• Skip to primary navigation

 No Start - Fuel Pump Failure - CEL - Random Multiple Misfire

-Fuel pump failure on the Panamera is common.
-The Panamera has two in-tank pumps and the DFI engines have a high pressure fuel pump driven off the engine camshaft.
+Fuel pump failure on the Panamera is very common.
+Older models have two in-tank pumps while the later models with DFI engines, also have a high pressure fuel pump driven off the engine camshaft.

 Low Pressure Fuel Pump Failure